rust-lang/crates.io/README.md

 # conduit-hyper

-This crate integrates a `hyper 0.13` server with a `conduit 0.8` application stack.
+This crate integrates a `hyper 0.14` server with a `conduit 0.10` application stack.

 ## Error and Panic Handling

-If the application handler returns an `Err(_)` the server will log the description via the `log` crate and then return a generic 500 status response.
+If the application handler returns an `Err(_)` the server will log the description via the `tracing` crate and then return a generic 500 status response.

 If the handler panics, the default panic handler prints a message to stderr and the connnection is closed without sending a response.
 In the future, these panics